Side A (group): Side A mania and touring years

+Departures and struggles

 In 2005, Kelly Badon left the band to form The Kelly Badon Project with former members of Freeverse.
 Badon was replaced by former Take One guitarist Leevon Cailao (making him the youngest member of the band).
 His debut with the band features him singing Fra Lippo Lippi's "Later" on their 2005 Gig: All Hits Live (at Bagaberde) album.
 The live album had minimal success.

 Joey Benin left Side A in 2008.
 He currently tends a fish farm and a developing natural organic farmland in Silay, Negros Occidental with his wife and kids.
 He was replaced by Ned Esguerra, former Freeverse member.

 Joey Generoso left Side A in 2015 to pursue a solo career under the name Joey G.

-2020–present
+Sudden return and reunion

 In September 2020, the original lineup - the Gonzalez brothers, Joey Benin, Kelly Badon, Mar Dizon and Pido Lalimarmo - released a re-recording of "'Di Pa Huli" via Patreon.
 The single is part of the original lineup's reunion project Side A Redux: First Album, consisting of new versions of songs from their eponymous 1989 debut album as well as new material.
 The original lineup staged an online benefit concert titled "Calesa: Side A Redux" on January 30, 2021.

 In January 2021, the current lineup released a new single "Until You".